China and the U.S. target AI in the race for technological supremacy

 So how should Europe respond?
 Toon worries that growing regulations around data and AI use, while intended to promote public trust and confidence, could backfire by hampering the region’s companies.

-“We need to be careful that we don’t put in place some policy that actually causes Europe not to be able to compete because we can’t get access to some of these leading-edge technologies,” Toon said.
+“We need to be careful that we don’t put in place some policy that actually causes Europe not to be able to compete, because we can’t get access to some of these leading-edge technologies,” Toon said.

-Until now, Europe has been trying to leverage its status by also working with both the U.S. and China.
-But recent events have made that increasingly difficult.
-And as the U.S. and China increasingly create trade barriers and try to assert their technological independence from each other, Europe will have to rethink its relationship with both.
+Until now, Europe has been trying to leverage its status by working with both the U.S. and China.
+But recent events have made that difficult.
+And as the U.S. and China increasingly create trade barriers and assert their technological independence from each other, Europe will have to rethink its relationship with both.

 “I think Europe for a long time felt that somehow it could get the best of both worlds,” Sawers said.
 “It could maintain political and defensive alliances with [the] United States, but we could treat China as an equal economic partner.
 I think one thing that COVID has done is really taken the scales from the eyes of many Europeans about the nature of this Chinese regime … The Chinese have become much more assertive.
 We’re seeing what China is doing in Hong Kong in the South China Sea.
 And we see what it’s doing in the cybersecurity domain.
 We’re seeing how much more repressive China is.”